micmejia/bible-dump/NKJV/Genesis/Gen 9.md

 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brothers outside.

 ###### 23
 But Shem and Japheth took a garment, laid _it_ on both their shoulders, and went backward and covered the nakedness of their father.
-Their faces _were_ [^b]turned away, and they did not see their father's nakedness.
+Their faces _were_ turned away, and they did not see their father's nakedness.

 ###### 24
 So Noah awoke from his wine, and knew what his younger son had done to him.